-As part of the Mental Health and Wellbeing Action Plan, the Senior Leadership Team assess and review the training needs of teaching and non-teaching staff, Governors, Senior Leaders, student teachers, volunteers, families and others who may be working in our schools.
+As part of the Mental Health and Wellbeing Action Plan, the Senior Leadership Team assess and review the training needs of teaching and non-teaching staff, Governors, Senior Leaders, student teachers, volunteers and others who may be working in our schools.
+We also value training for the wider school community.